yypy22/yypy22.github.io/_pages/about.md

 ======
 🎓Ph.D. in Machine Learning at OIST(2024-Present)

-🎓BSc(Hons) in Computer Science at The University of Manchester
+🎓BSc(Hons) in Computer Science at The University of Manchester(2021-2024)

 CV
 ======